-One of the fascinating details in this book is how the twins would alternate weeks as ‘complete master,’ while the other would ‘blank out.’
+One of the fascinating details in this new biography is how the twins would alternate weeks as ‘complete master,’ while the other would ‘blank out.’
 I’m going to be thinking about that for a really long time.

 Right?
 An image that it hard to shake, and prompts readers to ask themselves about the power of blanking out, and psychological removal more generally.
 Inseparable is so rich in its exploration of inclusion and exclusion, the hierarchy of ethnicity, and the shifting dynamics of power.

-Let’s move on to Mark Lamster’s The Man in the Glass House: Philip Johnson, Architect of the Modern Century.
+Let’s move on to 2019 biography finalists’ Mark Lamster’s, The Man in the Glass House: Philip Johnson, Architect of the Modern Century.
 Could you tell me a little bit about this book?

 Bald Philip Johnson with his black, classic, round eye-glasses may be a familiar image to some.
 He is known as the architect for famous creations like Glass House and Four Seasons.
 Lamster placed Johnson within the context of the evolution of architecture and the emergence of the architect as star and chronicles the story of a great American reinvention.